 I recently went back to the Rodeo with Chicago friends.
 It is a great spot for families that also has food vendors where you can eat before and during the event.
 There are a number of events featuring children as well.

-There are so many outdoor activities to partake in… hiking, biking, fly fishing, world class skiing and snowboarding on 4 mountains, jeep tours, snowshoe and cross country skiing, white water rafting, exploring old ghost towns, dog sled tours, horseback riding and of course shopping for many.
+There are so many outdoor activities to partake in from hiking, biking, fly fishing, world class skiing and snowboarding on 4 mountains, jeep tours, snowshoe and cross country skiing, white water rafting, exploring old ghost towns, dog sled tours, horseback riding and of course shopping for many.
 You can also play golf, tennis, do yoga and pilates.
 For those wanting to take ski lessons, I recommend you contact Mary Woulfe, a longtime friend, at 970mary@gmail.com.
 She will make sure you are matched appropriately and will bring in the right person to make your experience a great one.

 For hiking, great trails include Cathedral Lake, American Lake, Conundrum Creek, the Ditch and Rim trails in Snowmass plus the Maroon Lake Trail leading up from the beautiful Maroon Bells.
 Remember during the summer and into the fall you are not allowed to drive to Maroon Bells except early in the morning and late in the afternoon.
 A bus is required from the base of Aspen Highlands.
 In 2020, a reservation for parking is also required.
 The Hunter Creek Trail in Aspen is also recommended as is Smuggler Mountain Trail and the Ute trail.

 I have only seen one bear while hiking in Aspen on a trail east of town.
 I have, however, seen a few more at night in downtown Aspen and in Snowmass Village.
 If you are out hiking or walking and come across a bear, I found an article, How To Be Safe Around Bears, that might be helpful in case you encounter one.
+I read in September 2024 that there are many more sightings.

 For biking, locals love the Rio Grande Trail which follows an old railway line and runs 42 miles from Aspen to Glenwood Springs.